dmap02/perez_diet/README.md

   - Phone: +1 (713) 500-5432
   - Fax: +1 (713) 500-5499

-R scripts were optimized with the help of Copilot and ChatGPT
+R scripts were optimized with the help of Copilot and ChatGPT.

 Keywords: